-Anti-bullying Policy/Bí Cineálta
+Anti-bullying Policy

-Bullying is unacceptable and will be dealt with appropriately using our Bí Cineálta antibullying policy in conjunction with the Code of Behaviour.
+Bullying is unacceptable and will be dealt with appropriately using our anti-bullying policy.
 This policy is available on the school website.

 School Excursions

 It must be noted that when taking children on trips the same standards of behaviour that apply in school also apply when out of school.